What is Fake News?

 Who is Susceptible?

-Everyone is susceptible from Presidents to myself.
+Everyone is susceptible, from Presidents to myself.
 President Trump once retweeted an article from a satirical news site The Babylon Bee thinking it was true.
-I re-shared a video my father sent me with my husband and kids believing it was true until I recently found out it wasn't.
+I re-shared a video my father sent me, believing it was true until I recently found out it wasn't.
 Most people probably have a story of sharing something only to find out later it wasn't true.

-Many people wrongly assume that they are too smart, or clever, or whatever to fall for fake news, but this is simply not the case.
+Many people wrongly assume that they are too smart or clever to fall for fake news, but this is simply not the case.
 Most of us are actually terrible at identifying fake news.
 Why?
 One reason is because we were taught to read vertically and use checklists.